jerdog/talk-bareMetal2Abstraction-slidev/slides.md

 </v-clicks>

 <!--
-This journey from the constraints of bare metal to flexibility of the cloud, where we've abstracted a lot of these things away, all was for a reason, and has had many different stages. [click]It started with the limitations of managing bare metal servers, which led to the [click]rise of virtualization and the ability to run multiple operating systems and applications on a single physical server to improve resource utilization. [click]This was followed by the option of virtual Rent-a-Center's (aka cloud computing), which allowed us to rent compute resources on demand, rather than having to buy and maintain our own hardware. [click]The rise of DevOps and the cultural shift towards collaboration and automation further accelerated this transformation, breaking down silos between development and operations teams. [click]Docker popularized containerization, so that applications could be further abstracted away in a standardized way, and then we have seen [click]orchestration platforms like Kubernetes emerged to manage these containers at scale. [click]...
+This journey from the constraints of bare metal to flexibility of the cloud, where we've abstracted a lot of these things away, all was for a reason, and has had many different stages. [click]It started with the limitations of managing bare metal servers at the scale we had, which led to the [click]rise of virtualization and the ability to run multiple operating systems and applications on a single physical server to improve resource utilization - like blades, VMWare, Virtualbox, etc. [click]This was followed by the option of virtual Rent-a-Center's (aka cloud computing), which allowed us to rent compute resources on demand, rather than having to buy and maintain our own hardware. [click]The rise of DevOps and the cultural shift towards collaboration and automation further accelerated this transformation, breaking down silos between development and operations teams. [click]Docker popularized containerization, so that applications could be further abstracted away in a standardized way, and then we have seen [click]orchestration platforms like Kubernetes emerged to manage these containers at scale. [click]...
 -->

 ---